tkhdse/soptRT/README.md

 * Support for extensibility (CUDA/Triton/... kernels)
 This will mirror NVIDIA's TensorRT/nvFuser but for my local hardware (since NVIDIA GPU's are too expensive now).

+To perform lowering, I utilize the following abstractions (from highest-levl to lowest-level):
+* soptfx
+* soptfuse
+* linalg
+* target

-And I want to find ways to integrate LLM-specific optimzation as well.
+Additionally, I want to find ways to integrate LLM-specific optimzation as well.
 Will probably extend with TVM/MLIR/LLVM.

 ## Setup
 ```